Entropy-driven Fair and Effective Federated Learning: Additional Experiment Results

-\paragraph{Fairness in Different Non-i.i.d.
-Cases} We adopt two kinds of data splitation strategies to change the degree of non-i.i.d., which are data devided by labels mentioned in the main text, and the data partitioning in deference to the Latent Dirichlet Allocation (LDA) with the Dirichlet parameter .
+We adopt two kinds of data splitation strategies to change the degree of non-i.i.d., which are data devided by labels mentioned in the main text, and the data partitioning in deference to the Latent Dirichlet Allocation (LDA) with the Dirichlet parameter .
 Based on FedAvg, we have experimented with various data segmentation strategies for FedEBA+ to verify the performance of FedEBA+ for scenarios with different kinds of data held by clients.